 Casey graduated from the University of Northern Iowa with her B.A. in Communication Studies in 2017 and M.A. in Postsecondary Education: Student Affairs in 2019.
-In the summer of 2019, Casey moved to Utah to join the Learning Center team.
-She thrives on buildling authentic relationships, fostering student growth, and serving the students of the U. Casey loves traveling, spending time outdoors, reading teen romance novels, and being with family and friends.
+She thrives on buildling authentic relationships, fostering student growth, and serving the students of the U. Casey loves traveling, spending time outdoors, crafting, and being with family and friends.

 Roula Sargetakis, Administrative Assistant

 Roula has been a university employee since 2015 and joined the Learning Center in December 2018.
-She loves interacting with and helping students.
+Interacting and helping students gives her great joy.
 Roula has an A.S. degree in English from the University of T.E.I.
-Athens, Greece, a two-year secretarial degree from the college of O.A.E.D Athens, Greece, and she is a returned SLCC student seeking a degree in Communication Studies.
-In her free time (when she has any!) she likes to exercise, read books, enjoy “outdoorsy” events/excursions, and spend time with her family and friends.
+Athens, Greece, and she is a returning SLCC student seeking a degree in Communication Studies.
+Roula loves reading books and participating in her book club, walking her dogs and spending time with family and friends.

 The International Tutor Training Program Certification (ITTPC) through CRLA offers three levels of certification.

 - Level 1: basics of being a tutor